 Are You At Risk of Flooding?

-If you want a free review of your house location related to the flood zone, please call Pro17 Engineering in Auburn, Alabama at (334) 826-9540 or go to our Contact page and fill out the form there.
-We will promptly return your call to discuss your land surveying needs.
+If you need an elevation certificate or flood survey for your house, please call Pro17 Engineering in Auburn, Alabama at (334) 826-9540 or go to our Contact page and fill out the form there.
+We will call to discuss your land surveying needs.

 When you get the amount of rain comprising the 1-percent storm the flood water will come to a certain elevation near your home, known as the Base Flood Elevation (BFE).
 The FIRMs were recently updated for Lee County, including the cities of Auburn and Opelika, Elmore, Tallapoosa and Coosa Counties.

 FEMA is required to assess its flood hazard map inventory at least once every 5 years.
 But, because of funding shortfalls, it’s been over 15 years for some communities.
 For those homeowners with a mortgage, purchasing flood insurance is mandatory in a participating community if the loan is federally insured or the lender is regulated by the federal government.
 Flood insurance is highly advisable even if you’re not required to purchase but are located near a stream or lake.

 Remember, the 1-percent chance storm has a 1 percent chance of being met OR EXCEEDED in any year.
 Over the life of a 30 year mortgage there is a 26% chance of having a flood event that exceeds the base flood elevation.
 Mortgage insurance rates are generally less the higher above the base flood elevation your finished floor is located.
 Therefore, if you are four feet above the BFE the rates should be lower than if you were at or below the BFE.
 A $300 policy may well be worth the peace of mind it brings.